id-contact/docs/webdocs/docs/setup.md

 cd comm-test
 ```

-This plugin also needs configuration, so we make a config file `config.toml`, this time in the comm-test directory
+This plugin also needs configuration, so we make a config file `config.toml`, this time in the comm-test directory.

 We again start with the basics: which port the server should use and where it is:
 ```toml